 - Consultants: Freelancers or other small companies who come in to work on specific projects under our guidance, performing design and development work.

 - Vendors: Companies providing services outside of the scope of what we normally handle, in order to expand our offering for the client.
 For example, copywriters or video editors.
 Vendors sometimes invoice the client directly, and sometimes "pass through" their billing through Cantilever.
-The Organizer should facilitate this choice being made between us, the vendor, and the client.
+The DRI should facilitate this choice being made between us, the vendor, and the client.

-Consultants should have Harvest and Basecamp access (Here is how to onboard them:
+Consultants should have Harvest and Basecamp access (Here is how to onboard them: ).
+Vendors should typically not have Harvest access, but sometimes can have Basecamp access when warranted.

-When bringing in consultants, the Organizer must consider their rate relative to what we are making on the project.
+When bringing in consultants, the DRI must consider their rate relative to what we are making on the project.
 Generally, we try to maintain a reasonable margin between what we are paid and what they make on an hourly basis, so that we can cover our project overhead (for example, sales time).
 However, when a certain consultant is a perfect specialist for something we really need, we are willing to forgo our margin for some part of the project.
 For example, if a project demands great data visualization, it can be worth it to hire someone with no margin for Cantilever, because we still maintain our margin on the rest of the project hours, and delivering the project at a high standard will lead to future opportunities.